SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 The final graph looks at the force that the trampoline exerts on the trampolinist as it is stretched.
 It is a difficult graph to analyse if multiple jumps are viewed simultaneously.

-* Adjusting the ‘force window’ required can be achieved by modifying line 137 of the script
+* Adjusting the ‘force window’ required can be achieved by modifying line 137 of the matlab script.

  ylim([150 300]);

-Change the limits in the square brackets to ones more applicable to your investigation.
+Change the limits, in the square brackets, to ones more applicable to your investigation.

 ![](tramp3.jpg)